The 2015 Sea Turtles and Their Babies program

 For many years, millions of sea turtles swam freely in the oceans.
 Just in the past 100 years, their numbers have decreased for these reasons:

-- Nesting beaches have been destroyed by development or polluted waters
+1. Nesting beaches have been destroyed by development or polluted

-Beginning each May, sea turtles make their way to our shores to lay their eggs in the sand.
+Sea turtle nesting season in Broward County is typically from March through September.
+Sea turtles make their way to our shores to lay their eggs in the sand.
 The process takes several hours for the turtle, and once she buries the eggs, she leaves and does not return.
 The eggs incubate for about two months, and then the hatchlings make their way out of the nest.
 It seems as if the hatchlings purposely wait until the temperature cools down and then emerge from the nest after dark.
-This is when they scramble to the water, with any luck surviving long enough to come back one day and lay their own eggs.
+This is when they scramble to the water, with any luck the female sea turtles survive long enough to come back one day and lay their own eggs.

 Naturalists at the Anne Kolb Nature Center have been offering insight into the sea turtles who visit South Florida for many years.
 Their annual program includes a one-hour video presentation and lecture, as well as a trip to the beach to watch hatchlings make their way into the surf.
 The presentation starts at 8 p.m. on Wednesdays and Fridays and provides the following information: